Uganda: Uganda Protectorate (1894–1962)

 The Protectorate of Uganda was a protectorate of the British Empire from 1894 to 1962.
 In 1893, the Imperial British East Africa Company transferred its administration rights of territory consisting mainly of the Kingdom of Buganda to the British government.
 The IBEAC relinquished its control over Uganda after Ugandan internal religious wars had driven it into bankruptcy.

 In 1894, the Uganda Protectorate was established, and the territory was extended beyond the borders of Buganda by signing more treaties with the other kingdoms (Toro in 1900, Ankole in 1901, and Bunyoro in 1933) to an area that roughly corresponds to that of present-day Uganda.

 The status of protectorate meant that Uganda retained a degree of self-government that would have otherwise been limited under a full colonial administration, compared to neighbouring Kenya, which had been made a colony.

 In the 1890s, 32,000 labourers from British India were recruited to East Africa under indentured labour contracts to construct the Uganda Railway.
 Most of the surviving Indians returned home, but 6,724 decided to remain in East Africa after the line's completion.
 Subsequently, some became traders and took control of cotton ginning and sartorial retail.

 From 1900 to 1920, a sleeping sickness epidemic in the southern part of Uganda, along the north shores of Lake Victoria, killed more than 250,000 people.

-World War II encouraged the colonial administration of Uganda to recruit 77,143 soldiers to serve in the King's African Rifles.
-They were seen in action in the Western Desert campaign, the Abyssinian campaign, the Battle of Madagascar and the Burma campaign.

 Independence (1962–1965)

 Uganda gained independence from the UK on 9 October 1962 with Queen Elizabeth II as head of state and Queen of Uganda.
-In October 1963, Uganda became a republic but maintained its membership in the Commonwealth of Nations.
+In 1963, Uganda de facto became a republic whilst maintaining its membership in the Commonwealth of Nations.
+The position of governor-general of Uganda (who served as representative of the Queen) was abolished in October 1963, one year after independence, although the country would not officially proclaim itself a republic until the 1966 crisis.

 The first post-independence election, held in 1962, was won by an alliance between the Uganda People's Congress (UPC) and Kabaka Yekka (KY).
 UPC and KY formed the first post-independence government with Milton Obote as executive prime minister, with the Buganda Kabaka (King) Edward Muteesa II holding the largely ceremonial position of president.